wp-plugins/confident-captcha/readme.txt

 == Installation ==

-    Click [here](http://www.youtube.com/watch?v=OBgJx4gOKuY&feature=share&list=UUtIikrcV60CT43GzTqEr2Bw) to see a video showing how to install Confident CAPTCHA on Wordpress in only 5 minutes!

 	1. Register for an account at [http://www.confidenttechnologies.com/content/get-confident-captcha-today](http://www.confidenttechnologies.com/content/get-confident-captcha-today) to get your API Credentials

 	2. Download and activate the Confident CAPTCHA Wordpress plugin from this site